Trivia about North Carolina

 - 1868.
 North Carolina readmitted to Union, July 20.

 - 1890.
 James B. Duke founds American Tobacco Company.

 - 1901.
-Governor Aycock vigorous developments natural resources and
+Governor Aycock vigorous developments natural resources and better schools.

 - 1903.
 Wright brothers make flight near Kitty Hawk.

 - 1944.
 Fontana Dam completed (480 feet tall).

 - 1953.
 Nuclear reactor dedicated at North Carolina State University.

 - 1957.
 Research Triangle Park created by area Universities.

 - 1963.
 State House completed; houses state legislature.